Why Your Hair Tangles So Easily (And How to Stop It) | Cache' Salon Hanford

 Why Hair Gets More Tangled in Winter and How To Fix It

-Winter can turn even well-maintained hair into a tangled mess.
+Winter can make tangling worse, even if your hair normally behaves well the rest of the year.
 If your hair feels harder to manage during the colder months, you’re not imagining it.
 Seasonal changes affect the hair’s moisture balance, surface texture, and flexibility in ways that make tangling far more common.

 Why Winter Makes Hair Tangle More